FirasMoalla/chatbot/README.md

    memory: 128M
   ```

 In this manifest.yml file, **random-route: true** generates a random route for your app to prevent your route from colliding with others.
 If you choose to, you can replace **random-route: true** with **host: myChosenHostName**, supplying a host name of your choice.
 [Learn more...](/docs/manageapps/depapps.html#appmanifest)

 ## Step 4: Deploy the app

-You can use the Cloud Foundry CLI to deploy apps.
+You can use the Cloud Foundry CLI to deploy applications.

 First, choose your API endpoint
    ```